ditdotdev/dit-server/DEVELOPING.md

 3. **`datadatdat/ssh-test-server:latest`** - Testing infrastructure:
    - SSH server for end-to-end remote testing
    - Only pulled during test execution
-   - Not required for normal titan operation
+   - Not required for normal datadatdat operation

 Of these, the docker image is by far the most complicated, as we have to go through several different hoops to get ZFS usable within containers on arbitrary host systems.